 Go to the websites; look around and get a quick feel for the companies – first impressions are everything!

 On their website, click some of the example links below:

 Locations (may be under a “Contact” link): where are the offices; is there more than one location; is the main office close to you?
-Of course, you’ll be working in clients’ homes, but the office is most likely where the classes will take place.
+Of course, you’ll be working in clients’ homes, but the office is most likely where the HHA classes and training will take place.

 About Us: how long have they been in business; are they affiliated with a larger / national company; what geographic areas do they serve?

-Services Offered: this will highlight some of the services they offer their clients.
+Services Offered: this will highlight some of the homecare services they offer their clients.

 Employment Opportunities: the demand is very high for aides so many companies show this information on the front page.
 This is where you will find about the training that’s required to work for them and if they offer it at no cost, or low cost.